Pulover/PuloversMacroCreator/Documentation/About.md

 * Added new Loop commands: *FilePattern*, *Parse*, *Read* and *Registry*.
 * Added *Break* to Image/Pixel Search options.
 * Added *Break loop if image is found* option to Image/Pixel Search.
-* Added support to set an Infinite Loop for Macros.
+* Added support to set an infinite Loop for Macros.
 * Added *Controls Toolbar*.
 * Added *Clear List* option for *Record New Macro* to restart the current Macro.
 * Added *Play Selected Rows* option.